 My interviewer doesn’t look as half professional as I do.
 She doesn’t care about my CV or teaching portfolio.
 Might I add that this is a bilingual preschool, and since English is not our mother tongue, shouldn’t my teaching portfolio be the most important thing that the interviewer is interested in?

-She doesn’t ask me about my Bachelor’s degree in Education.
-Who cares if you studied for four years?
+She doesn’t ask me about my Bachelor’s or Master’s degree in Education.
+Who cares if you studied for five years?

 Who cares if you started learning English when you were just five years old?